dlt-hub/dlt/docs/website/docs/general-usage/customising-pipelines/removing_columns.md

        return dummy_data()
    ```
-   This function creates three columns `id`, `name` and `country_code`.
+   This function creates three columns: `id`, `name`, and `country_code`.

-1. Next, create a function to filter out columns from the data before loading it into a database as follows:
+2. Next, create a function to filter out columns from the data before loading it into a database as follows:

    ```py
    from typing import Dict, List, Optional